mikeal/ZDAG/SPEC.md

 * Since CID's have known VARINT based parsing rules, we can compact them into a linear header without many delimiters, and we can even compress out common prefixes, which we wouldn't be able to do if they were in the value table.
-* Since we're already going to have seperate header, we can maximize the address space in each compression table by keeping them separate.
+* Since we're already going to have a seperate header, we can maximize the address space in each compression table by keeping them separate.

 We will then use VARINT's to point to these tables as we parse the STRUCTURE.